Lungren2/PyProcessor/README.md

 2. **FFmpeg Not Found**: Ensure FFmpeg is installed and available in your system PATH

 3. **Permission Errors**: Make sure the application has write permissions for the output directory

+4. **Path Issues**: If you encounter path-related issues, check the [Path Handling](docs/developer/PATH_HANDLING.md) documentation for information on using environment variables and platform-agnostic paths

 ### Viewing Logs